 Finding a helpful assistant is the ideal scenario here.
 It’s more efficient and much more comfortable – for you at least!
 But if you have to go it alone, try splitting your treatments into 2 sessions, lasting around 30 mins each.
 Full legs in one session and bikini line, armpits, face etc in another.
 This way you can concentrate on getting the best coverage possible, and not on how long it is taking.
 It’s all about the smooth skin results after all!

 If you want something faster, choices are available from Philips, Smoothskin and Braun where you can treat a full leg in under 10 mins.
-Keep reading to the alternatives section below for more information.

 What do the online reviews say?